cardingshed/digitalgarden/content/stack/macOS/_index.md

 show_post_date: false
 ---

-Tools to customise the shell, package management, and my currently preferred text editor (atom).
+Tools to customise the shell, package management, and my currently preferred text editor (which will never be vi).